end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-03-25-bitreader-an-arduino-library-for-reading-writing-data-as-chunks-of-bits.md

 # Introduction

 Here is another arduino library that I have written.
 As a desktop developer, I am not used to have memory (or even CPU) requirements as most developers will not look at memory consumption as an arduino developer would.
-Memory &amp; CPU is cheap.
+Memory & CPU is cheap.
 If your application is struggling to run on today's computer, it will run smoothly in 1-2 years.
 As most arduino developers have faced, the amount of memory available on embedded devices is pretty limited.
 Having a way to save bits or our precious memory is interesting.
 BitReader is an arduino library that allows one to read or write data as chunks of bits.
 Skip to the [download section](#Download) for quick download.

 # Purpose